Thelegendseb/NEA-ShadowCasting/README.md

 # NEA-ShadowCasting
-My Final version of my computing coursework - code section
+My Final version of my computing coursework - code section.
+This project was created without any use of external libraries, using the standard .NET framework math and graphic namespaces.

 # Features